 In many of our projects, we must also carefully consider the project needs.
 Is the project a consolidation effort, does the business case require more utilization per square foot?
 We then frame this information and work with the team in advance so that we fully understand the drivers and understand the information that is sensitive throughout the process.

-The following is a series of concepts and tools that we use for creating unique concepts.
+The following is a series of concepts and tools that we use for creating unique concepts to vision your lab in one day.

 PreRead: We start this off by saying “only spend 1 hour”.
 No one likes to fill out forms, but by taking a short amount of time it helps to put us all on the same page.
 It’s amazing to me how many times different groups realize how they can share equipment and space which in turns saves the project $$$.